 The Department of Animal and Food Sciences offers three graduate degree programs: The Master of Science (M.S.) degree in Animal Science, the M.S. degree in Food Science and the Doctor of Philosophy (Ph.D.) degree in Animal Science.

-Research programs are offered in animal physiology and nutrition; avian microbiology, immunology and pathology; avian molecular biology, genomics, and bioinformatics; food science; and ruminant nutrition, microbiology and physiology.
+In Animal Science, research programs are offered in physiology; ruminant and poultry nutrition; microbiology, immunology and pathology; molecular biology, genomics, and bioinformatics.